A Gorilla in the Weight Room

 This isn’t the fault of the army of mental health workers out there doing the hard job of serving the onslaught of issues.
 More so, this is a systemic issue of access and equity.

-For me one of the most encouraging aspects of this CDC report was the recommendation that schools set aside more funding and prioritize better and more robust mental health services on school campuses.
-The hope is, if there are innovative and scalable interventions available to serve the mental health needs of students – local school campuses would be the place to find them!
+One of the most encouraging aspects of this CDC report was the recommendation that schools set aside more funding and prioritize better and more robust mental health services on school campuses.
+If innovative and scalable interventions are necessary for the mental health needs of students, local school campuses are the place to find them!

-So if you are a parent, educator, administrator, or volunteer – make your voice heard to bring in mental health supports and services like what we offer. here at Teen Life.
-If it isn’t us – I know there are many more in your community ready to help.
+So if you are a parent, educator, administrator, or volunteer – make your voice heard to bring in mental health supports and services like what Teen Life offers.
+If it isn’t this – there are many more in your community ready to help.

 Let’s rally to help mental health supports and services be available to any student who is in need!